getMBP/FullStack-Learning-Resources/Javascript.md

 - **What is the most efficient way to deep clone an object in JavaScript?** https://stackoverflow.com/questions/122102/what-is-the-most-efficient-way-to-deep-clone-an-object-in-javascript?rq=1)

+Copying an Object
+To create an identical copy of an object, you need to get two things right:

+The copy must have the same prototype (see Layer 2: The Prototype Relationship Between Objects) as the original.
+The copy must have the same properties, with the same attributes as the original

 - **Length of a JavaScript object** https://stackoverflow.com/questions/5223/length-of-a-javascript-object?rq=1)